awsdocs/aws-serverlessrepo-developer-guide/doc_source/using-aws-sam.md

         ]
 ```

-## ElasticsearchHttpPostPolicy: Gives POST Permissions to Elasticsearch<a name="elastic-search-http-post-policy"></a>
+## ElasticsearchHttpPostPolicy: Gives POST Permissions to Amazon Elasticsearch Service<a name="elastic-search-http-post-policy"></a>

 ```
         "Statement": [